 - Credible Email Footer Design

-Here are the email design best practices to be followed in subject lines:
+Here are the email design best practices to be followed in subject lines and pre-headers:

 - Personalization: Include your client’s name in the subject line using dynamic codes to make your email feel more personal.

-- Spam Filters: Ensure that your subject line is free from spam-triggering words like Urgent, Act Now, and any emojis.
+- Spam filters: Ensure that your subject line is free from spam-triggering words like Urgent, Act Now, and too many emojis.
 It will impact your email deliverability significantly.

-Pre-header in your email design is like a teaser for your emails.
-In general, most email clients pull the first line of your email body as a pre-header.
-However, it is not ideal in email design best practice.
+- In general, most email clients pull the first line of your email body as a pre-header.
+However, it is not ideal in email design best practices.

-- Do not state the subject line again.
+- Do not state the subject line again in the pre-header.
 Instead, write a preview text including numbers, discounts, or highlighting the value of the email.

 Your email design layout must be structured and convey the message within seconds.